RasaHQ/rasa/docs/config.rst

 :Examples: ``1``
 :Description:
     Number of processes used to handle training requests.
 Increasing this value will have a great impact on memory usage.
     It is recommended to keep the default value.
+Setting to 0 is only used for testing: it will make the whole server block until a training is done.

 path
 ~~~~